 Unfortunately, it happened.
 Our Ram 3500 Cummins 6.7L truck went into the dreaded “limp mode” on a recent trip here in Arizona.
 The alarm on the dashboard read, “5 mph Max Speed in 100 mi, Service DEF System, See Dealer.”
-If you’ve never had this happen to you, it sucks.
-Designed as a security feature to prevent further damage to your vehicle, this limp mode forces you to see a dealership because 5 mph isn’t a safe speed to drive anywhere, city or highway.
+If this has never happened to you, it sucks.
+Engineered to prevent further damage to your vehicle, the limp mode forces you to see a dealership because 5 mph isn’t a safe speed to drive anywhere, city or highway.
 It also forces you to sometimes call a tow truck.
-Fortunately, we were within 100 miles from our destination when we got the warning, so we were able to get it serviced before it went into this “protective” mode.
+Fortunately, we were within 100 miles from our destination when we got the warning, so we were able to get it to a service center before it went into this so-called “protective” mode.

 The news from the service center wasn’t good.
 The tech told us that our truck needed a new Diesel Exhaust Fluid (DEF) pump, a repair that would cost $1,797 ($480 in parts; $1,317 in labor).
 The code reader showed an error code of P208A, Redundant DEF Pump “A” Control Circuit Open.
 We also had a bad Bank 1 NOx sensor, which triggered another error code of P1C55, which we had already known about, but didn’t trigger the limp mode.
 This required a replacement as well costing another $1,650 ($1,410 parts; $240 labor).
 Ouch!

 Apparently, these are common repairs for diesels with Selective Catalytic Reduction Systems (SCR’s) running DEF (basically all diesels built after 2010).
-This is because most DEF formulas leave harmful deposits that will eventually cause failures like ours.
+This is because most DEF formulas leave harmful deposits that will eventually cause failures like ours (a bad—read old—batch of DEF can trigger a DEF limp mode as well).
 We were fortunate that our system lasted seven years before it had a major failure, but other diesel owners haven’t been so fortunate.
 Some have had to make similar repairs soon after their warranties expired.

-Two weeks later and out of the “blue,” the good folks at Old World Industries, the manufacturer of Peak Coolant and BlueDEF, contacted us about their new BlueDEF Platinum, a new formula that they claim significantly reduces harmful DEF deposits.
+Coincidentally, two weeks later the good folks at Old World Industries, the manufacturer of Peak Coolant and BlueDEF, contacted us about their new BlueDEF Platinum, a new formula that they claim significantly reduces harmful DEF deposits.
 If you have a diesel engine with a SCR system, you’re probably familiar with the filmy, white deposits left by DEF fluid if you’ve ever spilled it on your truck or on the ground.
 Imagine these white deposits in your DEF system building up over time, creating all sorts of problems.
 Having just forked out over $3,500 in expensive repairs, you’ll under understand why we were intrigued when we learned about this new product.

 What brands DEF did we use before that created these costly deposits in our SCR system?
 Basically, whatever was available on our trips.
 We preferred using the regular BlueDEF formula, but that wasn’t always possible.
 When you’re on the road you don’t always have a choice when it comes to DEF.
 Some brands we used east of the Rockies we had never even heard of.
 All were supposedly ISO22241 compliant, but you have to wonder if some of these brands caused these costly deposits.
 And if all of these brands were compliant does the ISO standard need to be raised?
 Possibly.
 In the meantime, we will continue to use the BlueDEF’s Platinum grade in the hope it keeps our SCR system running cleaner and smoother.